-Services the PH-MCOs were responsible for in the CY 2019 time period include, but are not limited to, the following:
+Services the PH-MCOs were responsible for in the SFY 2020-2021 time period include, but are not limited to, the following.

 Covered Services

 Pharmaceutical Medical Diagnostic

 Pharmaceutical Non-Drug Federally Qualified Health Center and Rural Health Clinics

 Laboratory Emergency Room

 Radiology Dental

-Covered Services

 Complete Early and Periodic Screening, Diagnosis and Treatment Screens Dental/Oral Surgery

 Vision Primary Care Providers

 Durable Medical Equipment (DME)/Medical Supplies Specialty Physician

 Hospice Other Practitioners

 Home Health Care/HIV-AIDS Waiver Facility Non-Inpatient (includes short procedure units and ambulatory surgical centers)

 Family Planning Services Other Outpatient

 Family Planning - Pharmaceutical Inpatient Acute Care

-Therapy Inpatient - Rehab
+Therapy Inpatient - Rehabilitation

 Ambulance/Transportation Nursing Home

-The Department has separate agreements for BH-MCOs providing BH services, as well as CHC-MCOs providing LTSS.
+The Department has separate agreements for BH-MCOs providing BH services, as well as CHC-MCOs providing long-term services and supports.

 This databook focuses on the historical encounter data from the PH-MCOs participating in HC.
 Since this is data from the HC PH program, graduate medical education or disproportionate share hospital payments are not included.
-Furthermore, to the extent any of the PH-MCOs implemented copayments or benefit limitations based on the Department's policies, a portion of the CY 2019 data may include the effects of these programmatic changes (see the chart in Section 4).
+These encounters are also net of third-party liability (TPL) and coordination of benefits (COB) amounts.
+Furthermore, to the extent any of the PH-MCOs implemented copayments or benefit limitations based on the Department's policies, a portion of the SFY 2020-2021 data may include the effects of these programmatic changes (see the chart in Section 4).

-The encounter data for CY 2019 was submitted through PROMISe[TM] by the following PH-MCOs listed by zone below:
+The encounter data for SFY 2020-2021 was submitted through PROMISe by the following PH-MCOs listed by zone below.